ggfevans/daggerheart-campaign-vault/03-WORLD/npcs/reachguard-elders.md

 **New Corruption**: If corruption reappears in Thornhaven Reach, it would challenge the Elders' decision-making and potentially vindicate Banjo's methods.

+**Exposure Crisis Management**: The seismic damage from the Shalk Chasm has created immediate leadership challenges:
+- Balancing resources between Banjo pursuit and structural repairs
+- Managing community panic about potential discovery by surface threats
+- Making rapid decisions about emergency protocols without abandoning traditional consensus-building
+- Considering whether Banjo's shadow-stepping abilities might be needed for accessing damaged areas

 ### Long-term Developments
-**Authority Crisis**: Younger community members might begin questioning traditional Elder authority in the face of changing world conditions.
+**Authority Crisis**: Younger community members might begin questioning traditional Elder authority in the face of changing world conditions, especially if traditional methods prove inadequate for the exposure crisis.

-**Survival Challenges**: Age of Umbra threats might intensify beyond what traditional methods can handle, requiring reconsideration of "unnatural" solutions.
+**Survival Challenges**: Age of Umbra threats might intensify beyond what traditional methods can handle, requiring reconsideration of "unnatural" solutions - particularly given the new vulnerabilities from seismic damage.

+**Relocation Decisions**: Elders may face the unprecedented challenge of abandoning their ancestral home, requiring leadership decisions beyond traditional precedent.

-**Reconciliation Opportunity**: Crisis situations might force Elders to choose between pride and community survival, potentially leading to Banjo's rehabilitation.
+**Reconciliation Opportunity**: Crisis situations might force Elders to choose between pride and community survival, potentially leading to Banjo's rehabilitation - especially if his unique abilities prove essential for navigating the new geological hazards.

 ### Character Development
 **Moral Complexity**: Elders genuinely believe their decisions protect the community, creating sympathetic antagonists rather than simple villains.